Motorcycle mount, camera, optical stabilizer, we tell you everything to avoid damage.

 Opt for a flexible silicone support that will absorb some of the vibrations coupled with a flexible sleeve and that will, among other things, give a little movement (imperceptible to the naked eye) to the smartphone.

 That's what we've been working on at Shapeheart.
-We've done a lot of testing and all the results are explained here if you want to go deeper into the numbers.
+We have done a lot of tests and all the results are explained here if you want to go deeper into the numbers.

 You will have understood, it is a real problem that need to be anticipated, which will save you a few hundred euros of repair.
 So don't miss it.